 It has to be frustrating watching your loving puppy go from a fun-loving to a dog with aggressive behavior.
 If you find yourself in this type of situation, you should know that you are not alone.

-For several reasons, these puppies go through behavioural changes.
-It is important to understand the possible reasons behind these behavioural changes if you’re trying to stop them from possibly becoming permanent habits.
+For several reasons, these puppies go through behavioral changes.
+It is important to understand the possible reasons behind these behavioral changes if you’re trying to stop them from possibly becoming permanent habits.